A History of Africa

 Ife was settled as early as 600 A.D., and saw its glory days from about 850 to the early sixteenth century, when it was overshadowed by Oyo, a more powerful Yoruba kingdom.
 One Yoruba legend claimed that the first king of Ife was the god Oduduwa, and his sixteen sons founded the other Yoruba states, so Ife was regarded as a holy city.
 From the start, Ife produced sculptures of people's heads.
 These were originally terra cotta works, like the Nok sculptures, but in the eleventh century artists began making them out of copper, brass and bronze as well.
 Presumably these were attached to wooden bodies, and because of their regal appearance, we believe they were memorials to kings and queens; some of them wore crowns.
 Some are highly stylized, while others (see the picture below) are strikingly realistic, showing even the facial scarring that was commonly practiced as a rite of initiation.
 Leo Frobenius, the German who discovered these works in 1910, was so impressed that he thought he had found the lost country of Atlantis in Africa, and that one of the statues was a representation of the Greek god Poseidon.
 He wrote that here was "a symmetry, a delicacy of form directly reminiscent of ancient Greece."

 This stunningly naturalistic brass head was made at Ife in the thirteenth century, to represent an unknown king.
 The holes above the eyebrows suggest that it originally wore a crown or headband, while the vertical lines represent ritual facial scarring.
-Click on the thumbnail for a full-sized picture of an Ife brass head (opens in a new window).
+Click on the thumbnail for a full-sized picture (opens in a new window).

 Just as we now believe that the Ife artists learned their skills from their Nok predecessors (though an intermediate culture between Nok and Ife has not yet been found), so the most brilliant forest kingdom of all, Benin, would become a cultural heir to Ife.
 We will come back to this region in the next chapter of this work, when we cover Benin's accomplishments.